On Retrieval Augmentation and the Limitations of Language Model Training: Capacity of LMs' Last Layers

-\citet{why-knn} hypothesize that the performance gap between \textit{k}NN-LM and vanilla LM is because softmax bottleneck prevents it from generating some distributions that \textit{k}NN-LM can generate.
+\citet{why-knn} hypothesize that the performance gap between $k$NN-LM and vanilla LM is because the softmax bottleneck prevents it from generating some distributions that $k$NN-LM can generate.
 In this section, we reinspect this hypothesis.